Minimize Your Holiday Gift Giving with the 4 Gift Method

 This post may contain affiliate links which cost you nothing extra to use but help me fund this page.
 To read my full disclosure head on over here.

 Minutes later, wrapping paper strewn all over the floor, it looked like a tornado had hit our living room.
-He was excited about the amount of gifts, said ‘thank you’ and went to play with a toy.
+He was excited about the number of gifts, said ‘thank you’, and went to play with a toy.

-Weeks later, one third of those cheap toys had broken or lost pieces, another third were still unopened and the last third were still getting played with.
+Weeks later, one-third of those cheap toys had broken or lost pieces, another third were still unopened and the last third was still getting played with.

 Why do we do this to ourselves?